 Below are seven great holiday ideas to put you in the Christmas mood:

-City of Gatlinburg Trolley Ride of Lights
+Gatlinburg Trolley of Lights

 The Gatlinburg Winter Magic season is underway and the best way to see the millions of lights and amazing decorations is from the comfort of a specially designed Gatlinburg Trolley.
 These tours, which cost $5 per person, operate daily at 6:30, 7:30, and 8:30.
-The Ride of Lights begins and ends at the Gatlinburg Mass Transit Center adjacent Ripley’s Aquarium of the Smokies (Light #5).
+The Ride of Lights begins and ends at the Gatlinburg Mass Transit Center adjacent to Ripley’s Aquarium of the Smokies (Light #5).
 We highly recommend purchasing tickets online from the official vendor of the tour as soon as you have decided on your tour date/time.
 For more information, call the Gatlinburg Convention and Visitors Bureau at (865) 277-8222.
 These tickets sell out fast!

 City of Pigeon Forge Winterfest Trolley Tours

 Instead of fighting traffic yourself, consider taking the Winterfest Trolley Tour of Lights to view the five million twinkling lights of Pigeon Forge.
 Each trolley is equipped with a knowledgeable tour guide that will share stories and area information that is sure to make the trip more memorable.
 The Pigeon Forge Winterfest Trolley Tour, which costs $5 per rider, leave Patriot Park at 6:30, 7:45, and 9:00 Monday through Friday during November and December.
 In January, the tour operates at the same times, but only on Mondays and Fridays.
 If you have questions, need additional information, or would like to make a reservation, please contact the Pigeon Forge Fun Time Trolley at (865) 453-6444.